tuxology/tracevizlab/labs/101-trace-navigation-in-tracecompass/README.md

 #### Task 3.1: Filter and search in time graph views

 It is also possible to search and filter in time graph views.
 Using the `Resources` view again, with the view in focus, press the `/` key.
 It will open a small dialog with a looking glass at the bottom of the view.
-Whatever string you enter in this textbox will be searched for in the states and alpha out the other states.
+Whatever string you enter in this textbox will be searched for in the states and dim the other states.

 For instance, let's write `ls` in the textbox and it will highlight the states that contain that string, that's the `ls` process we traced, along with some `alsa` and `pulseaudio`-related threads ;-)